 In the Troy Rising series by John Ringo, Earth is subject to kinetic bombardment multiple times.
 The first three bombardments target major cities.
 Afterwards, humanity abandons urban culture.
 The last orbital bombardment to actually hit Earth was targeted at the leaders of the major nations of Earth, with the intent of causing paralyzing power struggles.
 Unfortunately, as all the targeted nations have very clear rules of succession, all it did was piss us off.

-At the end of the second season, the Centauri use mass drivers to bombard the homeworld of their long-time enemies the Narns.
+In "The Long Twilight Struggle", the Centauri use mass drivers (cannons shooting small asteroids) to bombard the Narn homeworld.
 In Season 3, the effects are shown — including altered climate due to atmospheric dust.
 This attack was severe enough that even the Vorlons, who explicitly take no interest in the younger races affairs, issued an official protest of the Centauri Republic's actions.

 Later on, the Narn, with the help of the Drazi, proceed to Centauri Prime to return the favor, though they at least restrain themselves to only using conventional heavy weapons (causing untold thousands of deaths).

 Also from Babylon 5, the Shadow planet-killers used bombardment of many thermonuclear devices shot into the planet's crust, which would burrow down to the core and destabilize it.
 The planet remained intact, but totally sterilized and volcanically volatile on the surface.
 The Vorlon planet-killers were more of the Earth-Shattering Kaboom variety, by contrast.

 In the movie A Call To Arms, which served as a pilot to the spinoff Crusade, the Drakh got hold of a planet-killer abandoned by the Shadows, and used it on Dureen's homeworld, before threatening Earth with it.